📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution We established an international research consortium of clinicians and academics interested in upright radiotherapy.
+PI Contribution I established an international research consortium of clinicians and academics interested in upright radiotherapy.
 Consortium aims: to build a community of researchers interested in upright radiotherapy; to update each other on findings, data and expertise; to spark collaborations and to co-ordinate research efforts; to shape best practices internationally.
-We have had multiple online meetings and will have our first in-person meeting in May 2023.
+We have had multiple online meetings and a first in-person meeting in May 2023, which attracted over 50 delegates from leading institutions worldwide.

 Start Year 2022